 LEG.
-DECREE 254/2016 SCOPE: MATERIAL RISK POLICIES ADOPTED MANAGEMENT METHODS HUMAN RESOURCES AND HUMAN RIGHTS MANAGEMENT OF PERSONNEL, EQUAL OPPORTUNITIES AND DIVERSITY Failure to manage personnel, failure to respect ethical and diversity principles.
+DECREE 254/2016 SCOPE: MATERIAL RISK POLICIES ADOPTED MANAGEMENT METHODS MANAGEMENT OF PERSONNEL, EQUAL OPPORTUNITIES AND DIVERSITY Failure to manage personnel, failure to respect ethical and diversity principles.
 The Piovan S.p.A.
 Quality Manual, Ethics Code and Organisation, Management and Control Model, as per Legislative Decree 231/2001 (ITA), Diversity Policy Group Management has always been attentive to its respect for diversity and inclusion.
 The managing bodies have adopted the diversity policy Continuous dialogue with trade unions and institutional bodies that represent employees.
 Workers' rights are protected through the application of collective agreements in compliance with local regulations in all countries where the Group is present.
 COMPANY WELFARE Failure to comply with welfare plans.
 Company welfare initiatives for specific companies of the Piovan Group.
 Activation of a welfare platform and individual solutions, such as flex time part time, to ensure the compatibility of work with one's personal life.
-PROTECTION OF HUMAN RIGHTS Risk of discrimination and inequality of treatment throughout the supply chain (Human Rights).
+HUMAN RESOURCES AND HUMAN RIGHTS PROTECTION OF HUMAN RIGHTS Risk of discrimination and inequality of treatment throughout the supply chain (Human Rights).
 The Piovan S.p.A.
 Quality Manual, Ethics Code and Organisation, Management and Control Model, as per Legislative Decree 231/2001 (ITA), Diversity Policy.
 Respect of fundamental human rights.
-TRAINING AND DEVELOPMENT Lack of training and related development opportunities; inadequate organisational structure with regard to the Company's complexity; loss of attractiveness among key roles and potential loss of expertise.
+TRAINING AND DEVELOPMENT TRAINING AND DEVELOPMENT TRAINING AND DEVELOPMENT TRAINING AND DEVELOPMENT TRAINING AND DEVELOPMENT TRAINING AND Company's complexity; loss of attractiveness among key roles and potential loss of expertise.
 Organisation, Management and Control Model as per Legislative Decree 231/2001 (ITA).
 Annual training plan, both for compulsory and specific training needs.
 HEALTH AND SAFETY AT WORK Lack of compliance with local regulations; potential injuries at work and/or occupational illnesses.
 ISO 45001 (for PIOVAN S.p.A.).
 Compliance with existing laws and regulations; risk analysis to identify suitable prevention and protection measures, as well as any necessary improvement interventions; employee health and safety training.